DrFrankenstein/DatBot/README.md

 Some other components from Boost are used for various purposes; for example, some components from Spirit.Qi are used as helpers for parsing (however, we're not currently using the whole parsing framework it provides).

+# Requirements
+You'll need
+* A C++17 compiler
+  * Visual C++ 19.11 or better (that's what the project is developed on)
+  * GCC 7 or better
+  * clang 4 or better
+* CMake 3.8 or better
+* Boost 1.69 or better
+* RxCpp 4.0 or better

+You can use whatever dev environment that supports CMake (or the other way around, whatever semantics you prefer).
+Popular ones are
+Visual Studio, VS Code, CLion, Qt Creator, Eclipse, X-Code... or just good ol' vim amd make, in which case `cmake && make` should get stuff going.

+There's currently no CI set up, so my apologies if things get broken on GCC and clang.
+Do some investigation, and file an issue, or even better, a PR with a fix.
+Hopefully it's just the aforementioned version numbers not being accurate anymore.
+Later on, I'll get CI going.
+When I get around to it™.